 Many fire extinguishers are designed for use against more than one type of fire.
 All extinguishers carry a label that states which fire types they are effective against and also numbers that indicate how big a fire they can take on.
 Thus, an extinguisher marked 5-B, C would be designed to put out a five square foot grease fire as well as an electrical fire, but not a paper fire.
 On the other hand, one rated 3-A, 10-B, C would be effective against a small paper fire, a larger chemical fire as well as an electrical fire.
 There is never a numeric rating for the Type C fires, because as soon as you cut power to an electric fire by shutting down a circuit breaker, removing a fuse, or unplugging the device, the fire ceases to be a Type C fire and reverts to either a Type A or a Type B.

-Need to find a pro for your Fire Safety Project?Find Pros
+Ready to start your Fire Safety Project?Find Pros

 Fire Safety: What Fire Extinguisher Is Right For You?